ytmytm/plus4-tcbm2sd/README.md

 ### Availability

+The information published here has everything required to manufacture PCB (gerber files) and program firmware.
+Check out the 'Releases' section on the right.

-If you want a completed unit for yourself - drop me a message (you will find email on top of [loader/loader.asm](loader/loader.asm)).
+If you want a completed unit for yourself please drop me a message (you will find email on top of [loader/loader.asm](loader/loader.asm)).
 I might have some units to sell.
 Please include your country name.

-The information published here has everything required to manufacture PCB (gerber files) and program firmware.

 You can also order completed hardware part of the project from PCBWay.
 This is PCB only, it still requires flashing CPLD and soldering Arduino Mini Pro (or TCBM connector) and voltage regulator: